Phillip48/The-Climbing-Wall-App/README.md

   * Video
   * Thumbnail
   * If the project was sent
+- [x] Once a project is sent it will be deleted and created as a send.
 - [x] Create, edit, and delete a send.
 The send has the following fields:
   * Title
   * Grade